tanay105/Classroom-Bot/docs/test_plan/end_user_test_plan.md

 * how much CPU cycle does the bot take when the user is interacting with the bot ?
 * does the bot work with older CPU's which have less cores ?
 * does the bot work with CPU cores that have hyper threading enabled ?
 * we compare the CPU utilisations values taken before and after using the bot to figure out if the bot might be hogging more CPU cycles than expected.

-### mobile device test plan

-* We do the above mentioned performance testing , but this time we do the same on smartphones and tablets
-* Some OS/devices where we can test are : iPhone ( from 6s till iphone 12 ), Android ( from Android 8 till android 11 )